 The following pages contain cruise chartlets of the areas noted in our suggested itinerary.
-They have been scanned from pages of Sea of Cortez: A Cruiser's Guidebook 4th Edition by Shawn Breeding and Heather Bansmer.
+They have been scanned from pages of Sea of Cortez: A Cruiser's Guidebook 4th Edition by Shawn Breeding and Heather Bansmer and are provided for reference and note taking only.
 Our thanks to the authors.
-Please do not scale.
+Do not scale.
 Not for navigational use.